mozilla/version-control-tools/docs/devguide/contributing.rst

 Bug and Review Requirements
 ---------------------------

-We do not require that every commit have a bug association.
-If there isn't a bug on file, please don't waste time filing one just to write a patch.
+**We do not require that every commit have a bug association.** If there isn't a bug on file, please don't waste time filing one just to write a patch.

-We do not require that every commit be reviewed.
-The rules here aren't yet very well-defined.
-Generally speaking:
+**We do not require that every commit be reviewed.**

+Please abide by the following rules before pushing without a bug or
+review:

-* If you are modifying code that runs on a production service or we install or recommend installing on a user's machine (MozReview, Mercurial extensions, Mercurial hooks, etc), you need a review.
+* **A review is required** if you are modifying code that runs on a production service or we install or recommend installing on a user's machine (MozReview, Mercurial extensions, Mercurial hooks, etc).

 * If you are adding new test code and you know what you are doing, you may **not** need a review.
 This exception is a little fuzzy around